docker-training/docker-present/README.md

 # docker-present

-A presentation engine for official Docker training
+Controller image for official Docker training courses.

 ## Overview

-**docker-present** is a custom engine that compiles/serves presentations using [RevealJS](https://github.com/hakimel/reveal.js/).
+**docker-present** is a custom controller image that compiles/serves presentations using [RevealJS](https://github.com/hakimel/reveal.js/).

 Provides:

 - The option to split up the different sections of your presentation into 'modules' (instead of only using one file)
 - Create a presentation outline file and specify which modules you want included in each presentation
 - On launch, provides a prompt menu for selecting a presentation to serve
 - After selecting a presentation.
-The engine compiles the presentation and serves it on the port specified
+The controller compiles the presentation and serves it on the port specified
-- The engine & presentations are bundled and distributed using Docker images
+- The controller & presentations are bundled and distributed using Docker images

 For instructions on how to create modules and presentations see the related Github repository: https://github.com/docker-training/presentations